 - T1 C+ (Gd): cortical and adjacent leptomeninges may show enhancement

 Treatment and prognosis

 The disease is generally benign and self-limited, however some complications, as described above, can take the patient to a worse prognosis and lead to death.

-In rare complicated cases a massive cerebellar edema can require a surgical decompression of the posterior cranial fossa 4.
+In rare complicated cases, massive cerebellar edema can require surgical decompression of the posterior cranial fossa 4.

 Clinical features and the age group are essential when thinking of possible differential diagnoses.
 Acute cerebellitis limited to one cerebellar hemisphere may mimic a cerebellar tumor, especially:

 - 1. Coeli G, Silva G, Tiengo R et-al. Acute cerebellitis with tonsillar herniation: a case report.
 Radiol Bras.
 2012;45(4):244-246 .